 Roots 657 is proud to work with local farms and other small businesses in the area.
-In the coming weeks we will be highlighting some of them, to share their story and important role in our community.
+'Meet the Makers' is where we will be highlighting some of them, to share their story and important role in our community.

 The Woodpotter's Shoppe